harrycresswell/harry/content/now/_index.md

 slug = "now"
 +++

 Welcome to my [now page](https://nownownow.com/about), inspired by Derek Sivers, the [IndieWeb](https://indieweb.org/) and [the evolution of /now pages](/writing/evolution-of-now-pages/).
+Also part of the [nownownow.com](https://nownownow.com/p/CQvw) community.

 Here you can find out what I’m focusing on right now, or what I’ve been up to recently.